ericmoritz/arbeiter/README.md

     for i in range(mp.cpu_count()):
         Process(target=job.run).start()

 ## Worker pool

-Because Arbeiter uses Kestrel is its messaging system.
+Because Arbeiter uses Kestrel as its messaging system.
 You can easily run your job on multiple machines as long as they can reach your Kestrel cluster.